 However, a dynamic cluster contains features that are not available in a static cluster, which makes a dynamic cluster appealing.

 - Auto start/stop application servers - This is controlled by the Application Placement Controller.

 - Weight and Dynamic workload management (DWLM) - Route traffic to the application server with the most availability

 There is more than one way to create a dynamic cluster:

-Convert a static cluster into a dynamic cluster
+- Create a static cluster and to then convert the static cluster into a dynamic cluster.